 Dr. Hank Abrons is a retired physician in Berkeley, CA. He was previously associate professor of medicine at West Virginia University, where his research focused on epidemiology, physiology and clinical features of occupational lung disease.
 His clinical practice focused on critical care, chronic lung disease and cystic fibrosis.
 Prior to his appointment at WVU, Dr. Abrons worked three years in the U.S. Public Health Service.
 He is a board member of Physicians for a National Health Plan, a national organization of physicians supporting Medicare for All.

 Vice Chair, Chico, CA

-Jeanne was Director of the Office for Justice and Peace, Diocese of San Diego, advising and representing the diocese on issues relating to social justice and peace.
-She co-chaired a coalition of 50 religious, labor and community organizations in San Diego to create a Housing Trust Fund for lower income families.
-In 1990 she was honored as a Community Peacemaker by the Community Mediation Center of San Diego and was a recipient of the San Diego Housing Commission’s Shelter Award as Housing Advocate of the Year.
+Jeanne was Director of the Office for Justice and Peace, Diocese of San Diego.
+She co-chaired the San Diego Housing Trust Fund Coalition for lower income families and in 1990 she was honored as a Community Peacemaker by the Community Mediation Center of San Diego and was a recipient of the San Diego Housing Commission’s Shelter Award as Housing Advocate of the Year.
 Jeanne has been an advocate for universal health care for several organizations.

 Los Angeles, CA

 Kathy began her career as an actress in feature films, stage and television.
 She was trained as a fellow at the American Film Institute as one of two female directors in the late 1970s and was the second woman to become a member of Local 659, the cinematographer’s union, as a still photographer.
 Kathy has been a community advocate and activist for decades, for the past 12 years on healthcare reform in California.
 She is currently chair of the California OneCare Entertainment Strategy Taskforce, educating and enlisting the entertainment industry to bring awareness to Californians about the Healthy California Act (SB 562).